newfold-labs/workflows/README.md

 # Todos:
-- Readme updates.
-- Add to all `press-1` modules.
 - Demo recording.

+## Potential Todos/Ideas:
 - Add other workflows for reusable use in plugins/modules to manage them in one central location.
-- Add an optional step for when a js build is required (as is in the ecommerce module).
-- Add a flag to signify the tests should be run in cypress cloud for easier debugging.

-## Potential Todos/Ideas:
 - Add a flag to run for full matrix of WP versions.
 - Add a flag to run for full matrix of PHP versions.
 - Add a flag to only run this module's test vs all the plugin tests.